 - The Fritz Haber code (Norm-Conserving PPs)

 - José-Luís Martins’ code (Norm-Conserving PPs)

 The first five codes produce PPs in one of the supported formats; the fourth, in a format that can be converted to UPF using the utilities contained in directory upftools.
-Norm-Conserving CASTEP PPs can be converted using the usp2upf utility.

 Remember: always test the PPs on simple test systems before proceeding to serious calculations.